ens100/Learning-Clojure/README.md

 # ClojureFam

-To up the ante a little more, I have decided to take part in what I think is a fantastic intitative called ["ClojureFam"](https://github.com/athensresearch/ClojureFam) which has the purpose "To spread joy and create wealth by increasing the number of Clojure developers and strengthening relationships within the global Clojure community".
-Looks great and very thankful I have this opportunity and to the people who set it up [Jeff Tang](https://github.com/tangjeff0) and [nthd3gr33](https://github.com/nthd3gr33), amongst the many others
+To up the ante a little more, I have decided to take part in what I think is a fantastic initiative called ["ClojureFam"](https://github.com/athensresearch/ClojureFam) which has the purpose "To spread joy and create wealth by increasing the number of Clojure developers and strengthening relationships within the global Clojure community".
+Looks great and very thankful I have this opportunity and to the people who set it up [Jeff Tang](https://github.com/tangjeff0) and [nthd3gr33](https://github.com/nthd3gr33), amongst the many others.

 ## What Does it  Involve?
 - Spending the next 5 weeks learning about Clojure on a daily basis.
-- Being  part of a Cohort so that we can all learn together and discuss issues / problems
+- Being  part of a Cohort so that we can all learn together and discuss issues / problems.
 - Keep myself accountable and motivated.
-It is so easy to skip a day and then lose track
+It is so easy to skip a day and then lose track.
 - Learn and be efficient in a new language.

 That being said, in the below I will include a daily post of what I learnt and what I did to learn it and for the next 5 weeks (and many many more weeks after that) I will be learning Clojure from the various means available.

 It will be a tough journey I am sure, but hopefully will have some fun along the way.
-Just learning about GitHub has been fun so far
+Just learning about GitHub has been fun so far.

 ## LearnInPublic

-I am using this repository as as a public record to track my progress and will be posting every day / every couple of days.
+I am using this repository as a public record to track my progress and will be posting every day / every couple of days.

 Day(s) | Link | Comment
 ------------ | ------------- | -------------